TonyBoy56/friday_project7/readme.md

 * Choose from the list and add to user's basket.
   * Input: User chooses 2 of each Bread/Pastry.
   * Output: Pricing for both items.
-* Allow the user to add to the order.
-  * Input: Add more items to the order.
-  * Output: Add more bread and pastries.
-* Proceed to checkout.
-  * Input: User selects 'checkout'.
-  * Output: Order is totaled and displayed.
-* Option to clear order form prior to checkout.
-  * Input: User opts to clear their order.
-  * Output: Basket is empty. can add items.

 ## Setup/Installation Requirements

-### INCLUDE INSTRUCTIONS TO USE WEBPACK'S SERVER AND API KEY
 * Clone this repo by selecting the "clone or download" button.
 This will allow you to copy the repo's link.
 * While on the command line in your terminal, enter "git clone" followed by the copied url.
 * Enter "ls" to show a list of files and documents.
-One of them will be labeled "friday_project5.
+One of them will be labeled "friday_project7".
 Use "cd" followed by the project directory name to navigate there.
-* While in project directory, open the contents of the directory, or use "code ." to enable the shortcut to open in Visual Studio Code.
+* Run the program by typing "dotnet run" on the command-line.

 ## Known Bugs

-_Application is not yet in a functional state._
+_N/A_

 ## Support and contact details